Eye Safety for College Students

 As the name suggests, CVS is caused by prolonged usage of digital devices and is exacerbated by poor working conditions or working practices.
 It’s widespread, largely ignored and can cause serious eye problems if not remedied.
-Fortunately, even the busiest computer workers can take steps to keep their eyes in the best shape possible.
+Fortunately, even the busiest college students can follow these eye safety tips to keep their eyes in the best shape possible.

 As computers become more and more prevalent in the home and workplace, CVS increases accordingly.
-Recent estimates usually place the number of computer users who experience at least some of the above symptoms at between 64% and 90%.
+Studies show that up to 90 percent of computer users experience CVS.

 Given that we use computers for just about everything these days, CVS is more than just a nuisance.
-Workers who suffer from CVS take a major productivity hit, potentially costing their employers over time.
+Workers who suffer from CVS take a major productivity hit, potentially costing their employers money and time.
 For students, the fallout is even more obvious.
-Cramming for a test isn’t easy to begin with, but add in headache and blurry vision?
+Cramming for a test isn’t easy to begin with, but add a headache and blurry vision?
 Good luck on that final – you’ll need it.

-If you work in cooler climes, be aware that cold air doesn’t hold moisture as well as warm.
+If you work in cooler climates, be aware that cold air doesn’t hold moisture as well as warm.
 Cranking up the heat inside your apartment may not be enough.
 If you notice yourself experiencing dry eye, as well as other signs of low atmospheric H20 such as chapped lips, then consider grabbing a humidifier for your room.
-As college budgets don’t always cover humidifiers, you can also place a bucket of water in some hard-to-knock over spot for cheaper relief.
+As college budgets don’t always cover humidifiers, you can also place a bucket of water in a safe spot for cheaper relief.

 Watch the Lights